 When a Catalyst 6500 is primed with two power supplies, the default mode of operation is to run the units in combined mode.
 Running the switch in combined mode provides 167% of the total capacity of the two power supplies.
 One consideration for running in combined mode is that as more line cards and inline devices are added to the switch, a time could arise when the power load required is greater than what a single power supply can provide.
 A power failure to one power supply could cause the shutdown of inline-powered devices and/or of the line cards themselves.

-For this reason it is recommended that power supplies be run in redundant mode.
+reason it is recommended that power supplies be run in redundant mode.
 This mode of operation will allow the redundant power supply to take over and provide power for the active configuration should the primary power supply fail.
 The power mode can be viewed using the following command:

 system power redundancy mode = combined